Manly, New South Wales: Transport

-Transport services to Manly include a ferry service from Manly wharf, CDC NSW and Keolis Downer Northern Beaches bus services to the city and other suburbs.
+Transport services to Manly include a ferry service from Manly wharf, CDC NSW and Keolis Northern Beaches bus services to the city and other suburbs.
 The Manly Ferry journey takes 20 minutes and allows for scenic views of Sydney Harbour, surrounding national parks and Sydney icons including the Harbour Bridge and Opera House.
 The ferry service once advertised Manly as "seven miles from Sydney, and a thousand miles from care".

 A privately owned and operated Manly Fast Ferry operates between Manly and Circular Quay, offering transport in a claimed trip time of 18 minutes, but this excludes unloading time.
 This replaced a similar but superior high speed operation that was run with a 15 minute (later 12 minute) trip hydrofoil service from 1964 until 1992 and then a 15 minute trip JetCat service which was used to replace the hydrofoils from 1990, but was withdrawn by the NSW Government in late December 2008.